Albany DUI Lawyer

 Is Your License Suspended Immediately After a DUI in Georgia?

 If you're arrested for a DUI in Georgia, your license will not immediately be suspended.
-However, you only have 30 calendar days to file for an Administrative License Suspension hearing or to request an ignition interlock permit.
+However, you only have 30 calendar days to file for an Administrative License Suspension hearing or to request an ignition interlock permit through a DUI defense attorney Albany.
 If you do not take either of those steps, your driver's license will be suspended.

-These processes can be difficult, that's why it's important to have an experienced DUI attorney helping you through the process.
+These processes can be difficult, that's why it's important to have an experienced DUI defense attorney helping you through the process.
+Proper legal representation can ensure you take every necessary action to protect your driving privileges and explore all legal avenues available to you.

 Administrative License Suspension Hearing in Georgia